Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file executes a script that encodes and decodes tect using rot13 encryption.
 Assume ASCII 102-odd
-This file executes a script that prints every other line from the input, starting with the first line
+This file executes a script that prints every other line from the input, starting with the first line 103-water_and_stir
+This file executes a shell script that adds two numbers stored in the environment variables WATER and STIR and print the result.
+WATER is in base water.
+STIR is in base stir.
+The result should be in base bestchol